“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our

-This course is designed to help you identify and lead your own professional development within your health or social care career.
-The modular structure of our Postgraduate Diploma in Health and Social Care allows you to personalise the programme to your specific interests, working on a module-by-module basis for maximum flexibility.
-You’ll study two compulsory modules, starting with a unit focused on developing analytical skills for professional practice, and move on to modules of your choosing.
+This course aims to help you identify and lead your own professional development for your health or social care career.
+The modular structure of the University of Bolton's Postgraduate Diploma in Health and Social Care allows you to personalise the programme to your specific interests, working on a module-by-module basis for maximum flexibility.
+You'll study two compulsory modules, starting with a unit focused on developing analytical skills for professional practice, and move on to modules of your choosing.
 You'll also undertake a core module to learn about research methodologies.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 The University of Bolton's Postgraduate Diploma in Health and Social Care examines health in its broad context and investigates contemporary health issues.
 There is a growing demand for health and social care workers who are not restricted by boundaries and can work flexibly to accommodate the increasingly complex health and social care needs of individuals, families and communities.

 Successfully completing this Postgraduate Diploma will provide you with a platform to explore working in a wide range of statutory, voluntary and independent settings, including local authority or multi-agency teams.

 Graduates with a health and social care background are also in a good position to seek careers in health education and promotion, welfare, health research, community mental health, and commissioning and care management services.
 Graduates may seek roles as service managers and senior coordinators in advocacy, education and training, working with a range of people in services across the age spectrum and addressing a diverse range of health and social care needs.

 You may also have the option of continuing your studies and completing your master's level dissertation to achieve the MSc Health and Social Care award.